ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 `###### Dies ist ein H6`

 ### Quotes
-Like e-mails, Markdown uses the character `>` for quote blocks.
+Markdown uses - like e-mails - the character `>` for quote blocks.
 If you have experience with quotes in email, you will also know how to create quotes in Markdown.
 It looks best if you wrap the text per line and put a `>` in front of each line:

 `> Dies ist ein Zitat mit zwei Absätzen.
 Lorem ipsum dolor sit amet,` `> consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere` `> lectus.
 Vestibulum enim wisi, viverra nec, fringilla in, laoreet` `> vitae, risus.` `>` `> Donec sit amet nisl.
 Aliquam semper ipsum sit amet velit.` `> Suspendisse id sem consectetuer libero luctus adipiscing.`